-Let’s start this blog with question: Do you need your partner’s permission to give birth the way you want to?
+Do you need your partner’s permission to give birth where you want to?

-For me, a huge part of having my husband on board for a homebirth was about knowing that we have made the choice together, and therefore shared equal risk and responsibility for the outcomes.
-Because birth is unpredictable.
+For me, a huge part of having my husband on board for a homebirth was about knowing that we had made the choice together, and therefore shared equal risk and responsibility for the outcomes.

-While no one likes to talk about it, there is always the lingering question of “what if something goes wrong.”
 While I try hard not to operate from a position of “what if,” I knew going into this that if I put my foot down and made decisions about the birth that my husband did not agree with, in the unfortunate circumstances that something went wrong, I would shoulder this responsibility alone.
-I feared the impact this would have on our relationship.
+I feared the impact this would have on myself and our relationship.

-Another consideration for us as a family was the fact that my husband is the primary bread winner and earns close to 90% of our family income.
-While we both try to remember that this money is shared, and my contribution is equally valuable (if not more), homebirth in Australia is not cheap.
+Another consideration for us as a family, was the fact that my husband is the primary bread winner and earns close to 90% of our family income.
+While we both wholeheartedly believe that this money is shared, and my contribution is equally valuable, homebirth in Australia is not cheap.
 Like all financial decisions that we make, it was important to me that we were in agreement about this huge financial investment.

 Lastly, going into this birth I knew that my husband was going to be my birth partner.
 In moments of fear and apprehension I knew I needed to be able to look to him for confidence and strength.
-If he had been convinced to have a homebirth despite his doubt about it’s safety, at the first sign that something was “wrong” I know he would have crumbled.
-This would undoubtedly have affected my mindset, my confidence and inevitably, my ability to give birth at home.
+If he had been convinced to have a homebirth despite his doubts about it’s safety, at the first sign that something was “wrong” I know he would have crumbled.
+This would undoubtedly have affected my mindset, my confidence, and inevitably, my ability to give birth at home.

-All of this is to say that it was important to me that my husband and I felt aligned on this decision.
-While I am lucky enough that he was supportive, I do believe that had it been necessary I would have been prepared to pull the “my body my choice card.”
+All of this is to say that (rightly or wrongly) it was important to me that my husband and I felt aligned on this decision.
+While I am “lucky” enough that he was supportive, I do believe that had it been necessary, I would have been prepared to pull the “my body my choice” card.